-Contact Nidhi Gotgi, the editor-in-chief, and inform her that you were not provided with a chance to respond.
-She will work with you to get the correct information out to the readers.
+Contact the editor-in-chief and inform him or her that you were not provided with a chance to respond.
+He will work with you to get the correct information out to the readers.

 Please contact the editor-in-chief or the managing editor to report the issue.
 Contact information is available on the Contact Us page.
 If it is determined that factually inaccurate information was published, corrections will be made online as soon as possible.
 A correction will run in print in the following issue as well.